Writing Center FAQ – for Faculty and Administration – August 2016

 Q: Who are the tutors?

 A: The tutors are trained undergraduate peer tutors from the English Department’s Writing Associates Tutoring Program.
 These tutors have in the past been assigned to our ENG 100P (developmental writing) course, and now some are being assigned to the Writing Center as well.
 Many are English majors, others are not.
-We also have writing tutors who are Psychology, Biology, Communications, and Sports and Leisure Management majors, for example.
+We also have writing tutors who are Psychology, Biology, Communications, and Music majors, for example.

 Q: How are tutors chosen?